enthought/enaml/docs/source/instructional/tut_hello_world.rst

     $ enaml-run hello_world_view.enaml

-The resulting GUI looks like this (in Mac OS):
+The resulting GUI looks like this (on Mac OSX):

 .. image:: images/hello_world.png